 Two-spotted mite

-High population densities can cause severe crop damage and reductions in yield.
+High population densities of the mites can cause severe crop damage and reductions in yield.

 Life cycle

-Under optimum conditions the life cycle of the two-spotted mite may be as short at 2 weeks and all stages may be found at the one time (Figure 1).
+In hot dry weather, the life cycle of the two-spotted mite may be as short as 2 weeks and all stages may be found at one time (Figure 5).

-Only adult females overwinter.
-The development of the overwintering or hibernating form is initiated by shortened daylength, decreased temperatures and unfavourable food supply.
-Overwintering females stop feeding and egg-laying, become orange-red and move to shelters on the ground and in cracks in the bark of lower regions of trees.
+Adult females can overwinter (hibernate), which is initiated by shortened day length, decreased temperatures and unfavourable food supply.
+Overwintering females stop feeding and egg-laying, become orange-red and move to shelters on the ground or under the bark of lower regions of trees.

 Overwintering is terminated by increased temperatures in spring.
 The mites leave their overwintering sites and lose their reddish colour as they start to feed.
 Mites living in protected environments, such as glasshouses, do not hibernate over winter but continue to feed and reproduce.